Are Chihuahuas Dogs or Rats? (Debunking the Myth)

 Chihuahuas, like other dogs, are descendants of wolves.
 In 1904 the American Kennel Club stated that Chihuahuas are a “reputable and recognizable breed” and are of exacting standards.

-Similarities vetween Chihuahuas and rodents
+Similarities vetween Chihuahuas and rats

 Surprisingly, Chihuahuas and rodents do have similar physical features.
 When you look at a Chihuahua, it can look quite rodent-like, which is what led to the initial speculation and confusion.